AdarshKhandare/BellaVitaorganic/README.md

 <img src="Main-images\image2.png">
 <br>

-<p>The above picture is of the landing page that is created by <b>Bhupesh kumawat</b> which is almost similar to the landing page of Bella Vita Organic.
-He used HTML, CSS, and bootstrap for styling the Home page.</p>
+<p>The above picture is of the landing page that is created by <b>Bhupesh kumawat</b> which is almost similar to the <b>landing page</b> of Bella Vita Organic.
+He used HTML, CSS, and bootstrap for styling the Home page.
+He have also used Bootstrap, which is a free open-source frontend development framework for carousels.</p>
 <br>

 ## Navbar Page && Signup Page